 Best For | Technology (Cloud, Mobile, Security, Data) classes

 Our Pick | Digital Forensics

 If you know your future is in technology, look no further than Pluralsight.
-Their courses are focused on specific tech skill sets like C#, IT Networking, and Cyber Security and Malware Analysis, all of which are updated regularly and added to often.
-Plus, they want to meet you where you are in your knowledge.
+The courses here are focused on specific tech skill sets like C#, IT Networking, and Cyber Security & Malware Analysis, all of which are updated regularly and added to often.
+Plus, the programs meet you where you are in your knowledge.
 Are you a novice?
 No problem.
-Got some experience?
+Have experience with the skills at hand?
 Dive a little deeper.
-Opt for their monthly or annual plan, and you’ll have access to the entire library, so you can research and study whatever you’re in the mood for.
+Opt for the monthly or annual plan, and you’ll have access to the entire library, so you can research and study whatever you fancy.
 Once you start a course, you can check your Skill or Role IQ, too, so you’ll always have a baseline of where you are in your learning and growth.
-Not ready to bite the bullet just yet?
+Not ready to dive in just yet?
 They offer a free 10-day trial!

 Review | “One of the best ways to quickly get up to speed with the latest development related technologies.
 [What I like best is] how knowledgeable the presenters are.
 They give you insight into specific technologies that are cutting edge and show you best practices so you can immediately be productive.
 Many times I have [gone] from zero knowledge on a specific subject or technology to feeling very confident with that same technology just by going through a single course.” – Mike D.

 Best For | Zoom classes and virtual workshops for writers

 Our Pick | 6-Week Open-Genre Generative Seminar: From First Thought to First Draft

 Pricing | A la carte ($15 for independent study—$6,000+ for year long course)